Med-Cabinet-LS-BW/medizen_ds_api/README.md

 # MediZen Recommendation

-A simple Flask API to recommend strains for the Med Cabinet app.
+A simple back-end Flask API to recommend cannabis strains in the MediZen app.